 What was the biggest adjustment you had to make when you first had a baby?
 Sleep deprivation?
 The impact on your social life?
 Or maybe just the need to be responsible for another little person?
 How did your expectations differ from those of your better half and how did it affect your relationship?
 If you’re expecting your first child, what concerns you most about how life will change?

-To make a comment, click on the story title, and fill in the form marked ‘Leave a Reply’.
+To make a comment, click on the story title and fill in the box called ‘Leave a Reply’.

 I’ve been job hunting for a couple of months now.
 And I’ve become convinced of one thing – Australian employers as a whole don’t value motherhood.
 Oh they say they do, but when push comes to shove, they’re not prepared to offer work conditions that work for Australian mums.

 I always thought that when I had a baby I would return to work after a year.
 That wasn’t possible for me because the part-time job I had enjoyed before giving birth was scaled up to become almost full-time.
 I wasn’t interested in working full-time while my daughter was so young.